 Automated optimization of complex dependencies

-This forms the basis for resource-saving, demand-oriented charging processes.
-At the same time, in the event of imminent overload or restrictions in energy supply, the power is automatically redistributed to stabilize the grid status and still ensure reliable operation.
+Vehicle and operating data flow together with weather forecasts and information on grid connection points, transformers, and charging stations.
+PSIsmartcharging forms the basis for resources saving, demand oriented charging processes.
+At the same time, in the event of imminent overload or restrictions in energy supply, the charging power is automatically and dynamically redistributed – this stabilizes the grid while still ensuring high operational reliability and therefore the vehicle availability.

 Standardized communication processes between depot and charging management